 - 7.19 Policy ST1: Bassetlaw's Spatial Strategy highlights that the Local Plan will focus most new development at the larger settlements, which will help ensure that most new residents have generally good access to services and as such this policy is expected to have a minor positive effect.
 However this effect is also mixed with a potential minor negative effect, as focussing most new development in the larger towns could contribute to poor access to services for rural residents. - 7.20 However, the Local Plan makes provision for the promotion of regeneration and social inclusion, particularly through Policy ST4: Bassetlaw Garden Village, which will contribute towards health and educational facilities and will provide a new local centre and community hub, supporting well-being and social cohesion and helping to create a vibrant community.
 In addition, Policy ST5: Worksop Central Area promotes the regeneration of central Worksop and supports development including recreational, commercial, leisure, cultural, retail and temporary uses, helping ensure residents and visitors have good access to services and facilities.
-Policy ST13: Town Centres and Local Centres, Local Shops and

-Services seeks to maintain and enhance the vibrancy and vitality of town centres and supports the provision of community services in local centres.
+Policy ST13: Town Centres and Local Centres, Local Shops and Services seeks to maintain and enhance the vibrancy and vitality of town centres and supports the provision of community services in local centres.
 Policy ST45: Protection and Enhancement of Community Facilities seeks to protect existing services and facilities and supports the provision of appropriate new facilities, and Policy ST47: Promoting Sport and Physical Activity will lead to the provision of new sports and leisure facilities and improvement of community access to facilities.
-In addition, strategic objectives 6 and 7 seek to enhance the vitality of town centres and access to community facilities.
+In addition, Strategic Objectives 6 and 7 seek to enhance the vitality of town centres and access to community facilities.
 The Local Plan could therefore help to mitigate any potential negative effects of development upon regeneration and social inclusion.

 7.21 In addition, the residential site allocations are located in proximity to key services and/or town centres, which could therefore provide good access to services for all residents.
 Policy ST4: Bassetlaw Garden Village and Policy ST6: Cottam Priority Regeneration Area state that some services and facilities would be provided as part of the developments at these locations, and all residential site allocation policies require developments to contribute towards education and healthcare provision.
 As such, all residential site allocations are expected to have minor or significant positive effects on regeneration and social inclusion.
-In addition, Policy ST8: Site EM008 - High Marnham Green Energy Hub allocates employment development that would repurpose the site of a former coal-fired power station, which will contribute to regeneration in the area and is expected to have a minor positive effect on regeneration and social inclusion.
 Policy ST56: Safeguarded Land is expected to have minor positive effects, as by safeguarding land for new link roads and transport provision this policy may provide residents with improved access to services and facilities; however this will remain uncertain until detailed proposals for the infrastructure schemes come forward at the planning application stage.